openownership/data-standard/docs/about/privacy-notice.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We collect data about your visits to the website, for the purpose of
 analysing how the website is used, so that we can improve it.
-A self
-hosted copy of `Matomo <http://matomo.org>`__ is used for this.
+`Google Analytics <https://analytics.google.com>`__ is used for this.

 Personal data we collect:

--  Your IP address - this is pseudonymised by redacting the second half
+-  Your IP address
-   of the address
 -  Referrer (what page you arrived at one of our web pages from)
 -  Information about your device, OS and browser